Romakin/Homeworks/README.md

-# Homeworks
+# CV multilanguage Tesseract OCR text recognition
-Homeworks for Course in Python
+Diploma for Course in Python

-Homeworks of CV Block:
-- 004-classification.ipynb

 Main:
 - Diploma.ipynb - python on tesseract with multiple-language (rus/eng) autodetection.
-Output is HTML or MD
+Output is HTML or MD without fixed size